 While most gardeners focus on their outdoor beds during the summer, greenhouse growers should also be preparing for their second growing season that occurs in the greenhouse.
 Growing year-round often requires getting plants started early, in the late summer / early fall while the days are still long enough.
 This allows seedlings to get sufficient light and mature before light levels wane.
 The healthy, mature plants continue to grow in the greenhouse through the colder months, providing a year-round harvest.
 If started too late, seedlings will suffer from reduced light levels and come out spindly or “leggy.”

-Summer growing tip:
+Summer greenhouse growing tip: